 A lot of the cards have conditional effects and achieving these effects allow you to either deal extra damage or gain more resources.

-The Emeritus (Martial) deck has the most staying power and your champion gains abilities from the equipment he wields.
+The Meritus (Martial) deck has the most staying power and your champion gains abilities from the equipment he wields.
 Various cards give him extra attacks and damage.

-The Sortis (Magical) deck is very feast or famine, either players understand it and they love it, or they don't and they hate it.
+The Sortis (Magical) deck is very feast or famine, players either love it or hate it.
 This deck keeps very few cards (if any) in play and relies entirely on spells to keep itself going, the high risk high reward style can be tricky to get used to but it is extremely satisfying to pull off.

 The Divitiae (Mechanical) deck uses bots to get everything done, constructs can be recycled from the hand to get you bonus resources but forces you to make the most of what you have left.
 It has some high defence cards that help you build up your front line and then wears you down with strong attacks and upgraded cards.